Guilherme Garutti: Brazil

 From his first senior season in 2011 with his hometown club Marília to 2020, Garutti competed in the Brazilian lower leagues and changed sides on numerous occasions.

 Romania

 Garutti moved abroad for the first time by joining Romanian Liga II team Mioveni in September 2020.
 He aided with 18 appearances and three goals in his first season in the country, as his side achieved promotion to the Liga I via play-offs.

 On 2 August 2021, Garutti recorded his top division debut in a 2–1 away win over Sepsi OSK, and on 23 October that year scored his first goal in a 1–1 home draw with Botoșani.

 On 15 June 2023, following Mioveni's relegation, Garutti continued in Romania and its Liga I by signing for Petrolul Ploiești.

 Personal life

 Garutti and his partner Bianca have two children together, a girl and a boy.
-His brother, Rafael, is also a centre-back and plays in Romania.
+His brother, Rafael, is also a centre-back, who played in Romania.